haohanchen/HKU_POLI3148_23Fall/Lec_06/2_data_wrangling_3/README.md

 ## Join by Identifiers with Different Variable Names

-If the identifiers have different names, you have two options
+If the identifiers have different names, you have two options: (1) Rename it beforehand, (2) specify the `by =` argument differently.

--   Rename it beforehand

--   Specify the `by =` part differently.

-    #Above, I make an artificial example whose variable name of a matching
+    # I make an artificial example whose variable name of a matching
-    #identifier is different from d_gdp_2020_2022.
+    # identifier is different from d_gdp_2020_2022.
     d_gdppc_1984_2010_t <- d_gdppc_1984_2010 |>
       rename("country_id" = "country_text_id")